TSA Rules for Breast Milk: What Every Traveling Parent Needs to Know

 What if My Flight Is Delayed With Breast Milk?

-If your flight’s delayed, keep your breast milk refrigerated or packed in ice.
+If your flight is delayed, keep your breast milk refrigerated or packed in ice.
 Most airports have facilities for this.
-Just make certain to check your milk’s temperature regularly to guarantee it’s safe for your baby.
+Check the temperature periodically to make sure the milk stays safe for your baby.

 Conclusion